Natural Sciences and Engineering Research Council of Canada

 Selection process

-* “Indigenous peoples” is a collective name for the original peoples of North America and their descendants.
+* “Indigenous Peoples” is a collective name for the original peoples of North America and their descendants.
 “Aboriginal peoples” is also often used as a synonym.
 For the purposes of this supplement, NSERC uses the Canadian Constitution Act, 1982 definition of Aboriginal peoples as including the First Nations, Inuit and Métis peoples of Canada.

 Notification of results